MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Production/how-to-set-up-holiday-calendars.md

 3. On the **Navigate** tab, in the **Shop Cal.** group, choose **Holidays**.

 4. Enter the planned holiday.
 The holiday may only be a portion of the planned work time.
-In this case, enter only the corresponding period of time by filling in the **Starting Date\-Time** and **Ending Time** fields.
+In this case, enter only the corresponding period of time by filling in the **Starting Date-Time** and **Ending Time** fields.

 ## See Also
  Work Center Calendar